chinapedia/wikipedia.abstract.en/Page/Stalactite.md

-labeled_speleothems.jpg A STALACTITE (, ; from the Greek _stalasso_, (σταλάσσω), "to drip", and meaning "that which drips") is a type of formation that hangs from the ceiling of caves, hot springs, or manmade structures such as bridges and mines.
+A STALACTITE (, ; from the Greek _stalasso_, (σταλάσσω), "to drip", and meaning "that which drips") is a type of formation that hangs from the ceiling of caves, hot springs, or manmade structures such as bridges and mines.
 Any material that is soluble, can be deposited as a colloid, or is in suspension, or is capable of being melted, may form a stalactite.
 Stalactites may be composed of lava, minerals, mud, peat, pitch, sand, sinter, and amberat (crystallized urine of pack rats).[1][2]
 A stalactite is not necessarily a speleothem, though speleothems are the most common form of stalactite because of the abundance of limestone caves.[3][4]

 The corresponding formation on the floor of the cave is known as a stalagmite.
 Mnemonics have been developed for which word refers to which type of formation; one is that _stalactite_ has a C for "ceiling", and _stalagmite_ has a G for "ground".[5]

 Formation and type

-Tropfsteinanimation.gif

 Limestone stalactites